pmcvtm/presentations/slides/min-maxing-minimal-apis/readme.md

 🐠 Our Sample API 🌿

-- Manage Fish Tanks (CRUD)
+- Manage Aquariums (CRUD)
 - Manage Fish (CRUD)
 - Manage Decor (CRUD)
 - Feed the Fish (Action)
-- Clean the Tank (Status, Action)
+- Clean the Aquarium (Status, Action)

-Note: As we continue talking about Minimal APIs we're going to use a Fish Tank management application as our example.
+Note: As we continue talking about Minimal APIs we're going to use a Fish Aquarium management application as our example.
 This is an API with more than type of consumer - someone might have a CLI for it, or a web app with a UI.
 We don't know.
 But it has these basic features: